circleci/circleci-docs/jekyll/_cci2/updating-server-replicated-version.md

 - You are running replicated version 2.10.3 on your services machine
   - replicated --version
 - Your installation is **not** airgapped and you can access the internet from it
-- All steps take place on the services machine
+- All steps are completed on the Services machine

 ## Preparations

-Before performing a replicated version update, make sure to backup your data as per https://circleci.com/docs/2.0/backup/
+Before performing a replicated version update, backup your data using the [Backup instructions]({{site.baseurl}}/2.0/backup/).

-Stop the CircleCI application with
+- Stop the CircleCI application with

 ```
     replicatedctl app stop
 ```

 Application shutdown takes a few minutes.
 Please check the administration dashboard, and wait for the status to become “Stopped” before continuing.
-You can also run
+You can also run the following command to view the app status:

 ```
     replicatedctl app status inspect
 ```

-to check the current status of the application.
 Example Output:
 ```
 [